fmaschhur/DTCM/README.md

 # Deep Text Complexity Metric

-Classifying the complexity of German texts on a 7-step Likert Scale using the german BERT model [gbert](https://huggingface.co/deepset/gbert-base).
+Predicting the complexity of German sentences on a 7-step Likert Scale using a fine-tuned version of the GBERT model [gbert-base](https://huggingface.co/deepset/gbert-base).

 ---